-Changing their band's name to the Take, they relocated to L.A., but were unable to fully connect with the hard rock and hair metal sound of the times, eventually disbanding and moving back to Michigan.
-Throughout the late '80s and early '90s, Piunti continued recording, releasing a solo album and gigging regionally.
-After spending some time away from the music industry to start a family, he returned to the studio in 2002 and recorded a self-titled LP, beginning a new era in his career.
+Changing their band's name to The Take, they relocated to L.A., but were unable to fully connect with the hard rock and hair metal sound of the times, eventually disbanding and moving back to Michigan.
+Through the years, Piunti continued recording, releasing a solo album and gigging regionally.
+After spending some time away from the music industry to raise his family, he returned to the studio in 2002 and recorded a self-titled LP, beginning a new era in his career.

 Soon he formed a new band in the power pop vein called The Respectables, who released their self-titled debut in 2005.
 A second album, Sibley Gardens, followed in 2008, earning national attention; it saw a couple of its songs placed in film (Jeff Who Lives at Home) and television (Mercy).
 The Respectables released a final EP, 3, in 2010 before going their separate ways.